juju/docs/src/en/users-models.md

 Title: Juju users and models
-TODO: Stuff on user-created models (ssh key and credentials)
+TODO: Stuff on user-added models (ssh key and credentials)

 # Users and models